Ingraham 338 North Wall Mural

 Requirements for a Ph.D. minor in Chican@ & Latin@ Studies (UW Madison Course Guide)

 To pursue the minor, schedule an advising meeting with the CLS Director.
 After discussing your program of study with the Director, you will complete a Minor Agreement Form and submit it to the Graduate School together with the warrant for your doctoral exams.
+The Graduate School has enhanced the Graduate Student Portal (accessible through MyUW) to enable students to add, change, or discontinue doctoral minors and graduate/professional certificates, in addition to majors/named options.

 CLS Minor Agreement